 13 of 18

-Using shrubs in your garden borders becomes addictive.
+Using shrubs in your garden borders is a fantastic idea.
 You can get just as much color and interest, with a fraction of the maintenance.
 This border has several groupings of perennials, but it's the shrubs that give the garden weight and age.Continue to 14 of 18 below.

 14 of 18